-- 1. This paper supports the Committee's consideration of a consent notification sent by the Scottish Government relating to the Animal Welfare (Miscellaneous Amendments) Regulations 2022. - 2.
-Background information relating to the process for parliamentary scrutiny of consent notifications for UK subordinate legislation is set out in Annexe A.
+- 1. This paper supports the Committee's consideration of a consent notification sent by the Scottish Government relating to the Official Controls (Temporary Measures) (Coronavirus) (Amendment) (No. 3) Regulations 2021. - 2.
+Background relating to the process for parliamentary scrutiny of consent notifications for UK subordinate legislation is set out in Annexe A.